openebs-archive/openebs-docs/docs/installation.md

 #### Install OpenEBS using Stable Helm Charts

-You can install OpenEBS using helm charts using [Stable Helm Charts](/docs/next/installation.html#install-openebs-using-stable-helm-charts) which will use [Kubernetes stable helm charts](https://github.com/kubernetes/charts/tree/master/stable).
+You can install OpenEBS using [Stable Helm Charts](/docs/next/installation.html#install-openebs-using-stable-helm-charts) which will use [Kubernetes Stable Helm charts](https://github.com/kubernetes/charts/tree/master/stable).
 Install OpenEBS using the following commands in the **openebs** namespace.

 **Note:** Ensure that you have met the [prerequisites](/docs/next/prerequisites.html) before installation.